What happens to information about me?

 Our legal obligations

 We are required by law to release information in certain circumstances.
-These include reporting of specific diseases to databases maintained by the Department of Health or other health care organisations.
-We must also provide medical records to the courts when subpoenaed.
-We are also required to report statistical information to the Department of Health and other agencies, however, no identifying details are included.
+These include reporting of specific diseases to databases maintained by the federal and state governments.
+The law also requires us to provide medical records to the courts when subpoenaed.
+We must also report statistical information (no identifying details included) to the Department of Health and other agencies.

 How long is my information kept?

 Your information is stored securely and can only be accessed by authorised staff.
-It can only be destroyed according to standards set by the Public Records Office Victoria and other government agencies.
+It can only be destroyed in accordance with standards set by the Public Records Office Victoria.

 Access to information about me

-The Freedom of Information Act 1982 allows people to have access to their health records in most circumstances.
-All requests for access should be made via the Chief Executive Officer.
-There is a small fee charged for this service.
+The Freedom of Information Act 1982 (Victoria) allows people to have access to their health records in most circumstances.
+All requests for access should be made to the Freedom of Information Officer.
+A fee is charged for this service.

 Australian Privacy Principles